icopy-site/awesome/docs/awesome/awesome-free-software.md

 - [Logdissect](https://github.com/dogoncouch/logdissect/) - CLI utility and Python API for analyzing log files and other data. ([MIT](https://github.com/dogoncouch/logdissect/blob/master/LICENSE))
 - [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/) - Remote terminal emulator that connects over SSH, Telnet, SCP, and rlogin protocols as well as raw socket connections. ([MIT](http://www.chiark.greenend.org.uk/~sgtatham/putty/licence.html))
 - [ranger](https://ranger.github.io/) - Minimal, lightweight, and aesthetically pleasing file explorer for GNU/Linux.
 It runs in the terminal window, so it fits in well with window managers such as i3. vi key bindings allow for quick operations to be performed, including rename and delete. ([GNU GPLv3](https://github.com/ranger/ranger/blob/master/README.md))
+- [GNU stow](https://www.gnu.org/software/stow/) - GNU Stow is a symlink farm manager which takes distinct packages of software and/or data located in separate directories on the filesystem, and makes them appear to be installed in the same place. ([GNU GPLv3](https://github.com/ranger/ranger/blob/master/README.md))

 ### Communication